Florian-Celibashi/Buddybot-2.0/README.md

 # BuddyBot 🐺🤖
 _A GPT-powered companion for your Minecraft server_

-BuddyBot is a Minecraft bot that **lives in your world**, follows you around, helps in combat, and chats using OpenAI’s models.
-It’s built as a small but extensible playground for:
+Buddybot is an AI-driven Minecraft companion that uses OpenAI’s latest models to answer your in-game questions and fight by your side.

 - Game AI
 - LLM-driven behavior